Casita Travel Terms and Conditions

 Article 19, paragraph 1

-Any shortcoming in the performance of the agreement as referred to in Article 12 must be reported as soon as possible to Casita's contact person or the responsible service provider on behalf of Casita on site, so that Casita can offer an appropriate solution.
+An observed deficiency in the performance of the agreement as referred to in Article 12 must be reported as soon as possible to the Casita contact person or the responsible service provider on behalf of Casita on site, so that Casita can offer an appropriate solution.
+Article 19, paragraph 2

 Article 19, paragraph 3

-Article 19, paragraph 4
+Article 19, paragraph n 4

-Article 20 Indemnification by the Tenant
+Article 20 Indemnification by the Renter

-Article 21 Termination of the agreement with the Tenant
+Article 21 Termination of the Agreement with the Renter

 Article 22 Disputes